top of page

 • Have you ever cursed God to his face?
 Have you ever felt betrayed by him?

 • Does the Trinity know of every move Satan makes?
-Is this cosmic battle like the game of chess?
+Is this cosmic battle like a game of chess?

 The 29:11 Story

 Every 29:11 Story includes the presence of sin and Satan in God’s Story.
-These beads are always red as the apple in Genesis was red and Satan is described as “the old red dragon” in Revelation.
-These beads are also always beautiful as Satan was before the fall.
+These beads are always red as the apple in Genesis was red and Satan is described as “the old red dragon” in Revelations.
+These beads are also always beautiful as Satan was and still is.
 The fallen Satan’s enticements and temptations appear so appealing.
 The first Satan bead on the 29:11 Stories is located on the downward side of the 29:11 Stories that illustrates the Old Testament.
 This very beautiful red bead follows the beads of Adam and Eve.
 The cherubim follows next as the gates of heaven are closed.
-This represents the first sin experienced by humanity very soon after the kingdom of the earth is first brought into "very good" completion.
+This represents the first sin experienced by humanity very soon after the creation of the Earth is first brought into "very good" completion.

 Job’s brown bead is part of every 29:11 Story because his story is one of such horrific destruction and powerful faith.
 He precedes the sequence of beads that begin the story of Abraham.